nbk5876/AdvisorGPT/README.md

 # AdvisorGPT

-This project is a proof of concept to determine the feasibility of using a large language model like ChatGPT together with a conventional programming language like  Python to build an application that can serve as a tool for curriculum advisors in higher education settings.
+This project is a proof of concept to explore the feasibility of using a large language model like ChatGPT together with a conventional programming language like  Python to build an application that can serve as a tool for curriculum advisors in higher education settings.

 ## Repository